-Sleep study results can look like a confusing jumble of numbers and medical terms, but they contain crucial information about your health and well-being!
-Understanding what these results mean helps you make informed decisions about treatment and gives you the power to advocate for your own health.
-With the right knowledge, you can transform complex medical data into a clear roadmap for better sleep and improved quality of life.
+Sleep study results can look like a confusing mix of numbers and medical terms, but they contain important information about your health and well-being.
+Understanding what these results mean helps you make informed decisions about treatment and gives you the ability to advocate for your own health.
+With the right knowledge, you can turn complex medical data into a clear plan for better sleep and improved quality of life.

 Making Sense of Your Sleep Study Data

 Understanding your sleep study results is essential for receiving the most effective treatment for your sleep apnea.
-Dr. Christopher J. Cappetta, with over 35 years of experience serving families in San Antonio, Texas, recognizes that sleep disorders often have connections to oral health and overall wellness.
-His expertise with the American Dental Association and Academy of General Dentistry helps him explain complex medical information in ways that patients can understand and use to make informed decisions about their care.
+Dr. Christopher J. Cappetta at Fountain of Youth Dental, with over 35 years of experience serving families in San Antonio, brings deep expertise in dental sleep medicine that helps patients connect the dots between their sleep data and their daily symptoms.
+His patient-first approach focuses on explaining complex medical information in ways that patients can understand and use to make real decisions about their care.

 Decoding Your Sleep Architecture